JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 ![step8](./steps/step8.png)

 Email will be string and database will be a session.
-Let me change database to db_session that looks more clear to me.
+Let me change database to db_session that looks clearer to me.

 The function might return User, or it will return None.